tytydraco/yessleep/out/Wedding_Nightmares_Night_Wedding.md

 Then they motioned for me to feed her.

 I dipped my spoon again.
 And awkwardly raised it towards her.
-Slipping it under her veil to where her lips would be.
+Slipping it under the veil to where her lips would be.
 Pretending to feed her.

 Now I watched them put this thing together.
-Besides the creepy hair and the swaddling cloth for a veil.
-It was nothing more than cloth and stuff.
+Besides the creepy hair and the swaddling cloth over her head.
+It was nothing more than linen and stuffing.
 I knew this.

 At least that was what I thought until I heard it chew.

 I could hear her jaws sticking as they moved up and down.
-The room was dark but signs of the veil moving completely terrified me.
-I couldn't even hear the people breathing behind me or the lanterns burning.
+The room was dark but signs of the veil shifting completely terrified me.
+I couldn't even hear the people breathing behind me or the lanterns burning anymore.
 All I could hear was her chewing.

 When she finished.
 There was silence.
 Then everyone cheered.

 After that, it was like any normal wedding I had attended.
 The guests poured in and I shook just about everyone's hand.
 Hugging complete strangers.
 My new parents.
 And even the kid.

 Then we ate and drank, for almost a week.
-Someone was sent to get my things from the hotel and I stayed with my in-laws for the remainder of my stay.
+Someone was sent to get my things from the hotel and I stayed with my in-laws for the remainder of my time in that country.
 Which turned out to be several years.
 Because the following week I was offered as job as an English instructor at a nearby school.

 I was told the principal owed the old couple a favor, but something told me that it wasn't the whole story.